-Let’s start with this question, is the Creality Ender 3 the best printer in the market for 3D printers worth less than US$200?
+Let’s start with this question, is the Creality Ender 3 the best printer in the market for budget 3D printers?

 Obviously, this assertion goes against a market that is emerging by leaps and bounds, where new brands and models appear every month and where competition becomes stronger.

 We could say that it is a 3D Printer that maximizes the cost-benefit ratio since it is built with very good quality materials and has a high printing volume (220x220x250) compared to its competitors.

 Many websites consider the Ender-3 a revolution within the budget 3D printers and it became a role model for other manufacturers since it is a 3D printer with good printing dimensions, easy to handle, robust in structural terms, and at a very good price.